charlesq34/DIY-Deep-Learning-Workstation/README.md

 ### Pick and purchase parts
 In general, you need to have motherboard, CPU (including CPU fan), memory cards, power supply unit (PSU), hard drive (+SSD), case and graphics cards (GPUs).
 A good place to pick and compare computer parts is <a href="https://pcpartpicker.com" target="_blank">PC Part Picker</a>.
 The website will help you check compatibility of components and provides price comparisons from multiple providers, which is really helpful.

 You can find my part list <a href="https://pcpartpicker.com/list/LbT7Fd" target="_blank">HERE</a>.
 The parts I bought are not completely the same as the list because, for convenience, I just bought all parts from <a href="http://www.frys.com" target="_blank">Frys</a> and choose parts depending on their availability.
 But at least you could get a sense of how much it costs and what parts are necessary.
 For my case it costs around $2.2k (May 2017) in total for a machine with two GTX 1080 GPUs, 32GB memory, 500GB SSD + 4TB hard drive with a quad-core i5 CPU and 850W power.
 Note that this spec is optimized for cost with strong constraint to preserve two GPUs.
-CPU, SSD and memory are versions that are far from the best.
+CPU, SSD and memory are compromised.

 ### Assemble the machine
 Read the instructions of motherboard, power and case *carefully* before installation.
 There are also plenty of videos online on how to assemble a machine, which might be helpful if you are doing it the first time.